Kossit73/Broiler_chicken_Financial_Model/README.md

 runs without Excel or third-party Python dependencies.
 The model codifies key production assumptions, per-cycle economics, annual rollups, debt service, and 10-year discounted cash flow valuation metrics.
 Results can be exported to CSV and/or JSON for further analysis.
+An optional Streamlit dashboard lets you interactively explore the assumptions and outputs.

 ## Contents

 - `deployable_financial_model.py` – CLI that generates the model outputs.
+- `streamlit_app.py` – Streamlit UI that wraps the same model logic.
 - `outputs/` *(created when you run the CLI)* – contains CSV/JSON tables, valuation summary, and a manifest of generated files.